 - Tailoring your carbohydrate intake to your training volume and intensity

-Excellent sources of carbohydrates for athletic recovery include:
+Excellent carbohydrate sources for athletic recovery include:

 - Whole grains (oats, quinoa, brown rice)